On classification of continuous first order theories: Strict Order Property

-The new point is that by (ii)(1), since the number of Boolean combinations of the length $N$ of formulas is finite, so there are {\em infinitely} many $r+\frac{1}{n}=s'<s$ such that there exist a fixed pattern similar to $(*),(**)$ where $(*)$ is inconsistent and $(**)$ is consistent for all such $s'$'s.
-For simplicity, we can assume from now on that $(*),(**)$ is this pattern.
-Also, we fix a $s_0$ with this pattern and consider $\varphi_{s_0}(x,\bar a)$ defined as above.
-Note that for these $s'$'s if $s'\searrow r$ then the statement
+The new point is that by (ii)(1), since the number of Boolean combinations of the length $N$ of formulas is finite, there are {\em infinitely} many $r + \frac{1}{n} = s' < s$ such that there exists a fixed pattern similar to $(*)$, $(**)$ where $(*)$ is inconsistent and $(**)$ is consistent for all such $s'$'s.
+For simplicity, we can assume from now on that $(*)$, $(**)$ is this pattern.
+Also, we fix an $s_0$ with this pattern and consider $\varphi_{s_0}(x, \bar{a})$ defined as above.